Electronic structures and multi-orbital models of La$_3$Ni$_2$O$_7$ thin films at ambient pressure: Results

-For the Half-UC slab model, no splitting in the Ni-$d_{z^2}$ bonding bands [see Fig.~\ref{fig4}(b)].
-Consequently, the Fermi surface consists of two electron pockets $\alpha,\beta$ and one hole pocket $\gamma$, as illustrated in Fig.~\ref{fig4}(d).
+For the Half-UC slab model, no splitting in the Ni-$d_{z^2}$ bonding bands (See Figure~\ref{fig4}(b)).
+Consequently, the Fermi surface consists of two electron pockets $\alpha,\beta$ and one hole pocket $\gamma$, as illustrated in Figure~\ref{fig4}(d).
 Additionally, the interlayer hopping amplitude $t_{AB,[00]}^{z}=-0.503$ is 1.13 times larger than the intralayer nearest-neighbor hopping $t_1^x=-0.445$, yet it remains 21$\%$ smaller than its bulk counterpart.
-Notably, when we set $t^{12,z}_{AB}=0$, no splitting is observed in the band structure or the Fermi surface of the One-UC slab, as shown in Fig.~\ref{fig11}.
+Notably, when we set $t^{12,z}_{AB}=0$, no splitting is observed in the band structure or the Fermi surface of the One-UC slab, as shown in Supplementary Figure 3.